 EverGreene had the privilege of restoring the gilded dome twice; first in the early 1990s as part of an extensive restoration after severe hail damage, and again in 2013, when a new 11,000 square foot copper dome was installed as part of a seismic stabilization and interior restoration.

-For this unique project, EverGreene sourced gold mined in Colorado for the dome.
-The raw gold, processed and donated by AngloGold Ashanti Mining Company, was sent to Florence, Italy to be melted and pounded into gold leaf sheets by classical masters, then shipped back to Colorado for application.
-EverGreene prepared the surface of the dome by first stripping, acid washing, and priming the copper substrate surface.
-Then in July 2014, our Conservators repelled down the state capitol to cover the dome’s surface with the new gold.
+For this unique project, EverGreene sourced Colorado-mined gold.
+The raw gold, processed and donated by Anglo Gold Ashanti Mining Company, was sent to Florence, Italy to be melted and pounded into gold leaf sheets by classical masters, then shipped back to Colorado.
+The dome surface was stripped, acid washed, and primed before it was re-gilded.